fathimaabdazeez/fathimaabdazeez/README.md

 - Training and tuning ML/DL models
 - Deploying and maintaining data-driven applications

-📊 I'm passionate about solving real-world problems through data, and I'm constantly exploring new ways to **combine AI with practical business needs**.
+Passionate about solving real-world problems through data, and I'm constantly exploring new ways to **combine AI with practical business needs**.

-📍 Currently exploring **LLMs, LangGraph, agentic AI, and generative applications**.
+Currently exploring **LLMs, LangGraph, agentic AI, and generative applications**.